jdonnerstag/pyfwf_db/README.rst

 FWF - Fixed-Width-Field file format tools
 ==========================================

-THIS IS WORK IN PROGRESS
+UNDER RECONSTRUCTION

-A python library that provides performant, read-only, NOSQL-like access to (very) large files with fixed-width-fields.
-The file size is not limited by the amount of memory available.
-Very fast index creation for NOSQL-like lookups, with filters and multi-file/-partition support.
+A python library that provides (very) fast, read-only, NOSQL-like, access to (very) large, multi-partitioned, files with fixed-width-fields.

 Files that look like this:
 ::